 The aggregation lure took Qld DPI years to perfect due to both the nuances of raising the bugs in captivity to conduct the studies but also the very complex chemical ecology and anatomy of the bug.
 The BSB trap is sold as single units or as a pack of 10 which is enough to monitor the insect over 1 ha of crop for a 6 week period.
 It is expected that over time growers can reduce the number of traps as they build up knowledge of where the hot spots are so that the concentration of traps can be placed in that area.
 Supplies of the trap will be through your local retail outlet and as usual your local OCP Agronomist will assist you with the technical aspects of the use of the trap.

-Go to the INSECT TECH RANGE for further information.
+Go to the TRAPS & LURES for further information.